kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ### Why do we need to create a custom image to provide the custom Python version?

-You may encounter difficulties with the [virtual environment approach](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/using-python.html), particularly when modifying it to use [pyenv](https://github.com/pyenv/pyenv).
+You may encounter difficulties with the [virtual environment approach](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/using-python.html) when modifying it to use [pyenv](https://github.com/pyenv/pyenv).
 While using [venv-pack](https://pypi.org/project/venv-pack/) we found [a limitation that returned the error `Too many levels of symbolic links`](https://jcristharif.com/venv-pack/#caveats), which is documented as follows:

 >Python is _not_ packaged with the environment, but rather symlinked in the environment.
 > This is useful for deployment situations where Python is already installed on the machine, but the required library dependencies may not be.

-The custom image approach neatly includes both installing the Kedro project and provides the custom Python version in one go.
+The custom image approach includes both installing the Kedro project and provides the custom Python version in one go.
 Otherwise, you would need to separately provide the files, and specify them as extra Spark configuration each time you submit a job.

 ### Why do we need to package the Kedro project and invoke using an entrypoint script?
-Why can't we just use [CMD] or [ENTRYPOINT] with `kedro run` in the custom image?
+Why can't we use [CMD] or [ENTRYPOINT] with `kedro run` in the custom image?

 As mentioned in the [AWS documentation](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-custom-image.html), EMR Serverless ignores `[CMD]` or `[ENTRYPOINT]` instructions in the Dockerfile.